Countrypedia

 Hire and manage employees in Romania

-As your EOR in Romania, we’d help you expand by hiring employees and running their payroll without establishing a local branch office or subsidiary.
+As your Employer of Record (EOR) in Romania, we’d help you expand by hiring employees and running their payroll without establishing a local branch office or subsidiary.

 Last updated: